Michoumichmich/SYCL-Building-Blocks/README.md

 ### Reduction

-Parallel reduction algorithm using SYCL reductors and a recursive approach to unroll the loops.
+Parallel reduction algorithm using the SYCL reduction interface and a recursive approach to unroll the loops.
 Memory bound, performance is thus equivalent to CUB.

 ## Intrinsics